George Jones: Legacy

 Jones tirelessly defended the integrity of country music, telling Billboard in 2006, "It's never been for love of money.
 I thank God for it because it makes me a living.
 But I sing because I love it, not because of the dollar signs."
-Jones also went out of his way to promote younger country singers that he felt were as passionate about the music as he was.
-"Everybody knows he's a great singer," Alan Jackson stated in 1995, "but what I like most about George is that when you meet him, he is like some old guy that works down at the gas station...even though he's a legend!"
+Jones promoted younger country singers that he felt shared his passion about the music.
+In 1995, Alan Jackson said, "Everybody knows he's a great singer, but what I like most about George is that when you meet him, he is like some old guy that works down at the gas station...even though he's a legend!"

 Shortly after Jones's death, Andrew Mueller wrote about his influence in Uncut, "He was one of the finest interpretive singers who ever lifted a microphone...There cannot be a single country songwriter of the last 50-odd years who has not wondered what it might be like to hear their words sung by that voice."
 In an article for The Texas Monthly in 1994, Nick Tosches eloquently described the singer's vocal style: "While he and his idol, Hank Williams, have both affected generations with a plaintive veracity of voice that has set them apart, Jones has an additional gift—a voice of exceptional range, natural elegance, and lucent tone.
 Gliding toward high tenor, plunging toward deep bass, the magisterial portamento of his onward-coursing baritone emits white-hot sparks and torrents of blue, investing his poison love songs with a tragic gravity and inflaming his celebrations of the honky-tonk ethos with the hellfire of abandon."
 In an essay printed in The New Republic, David Hajdu writes:

 "Jones had a handsome and strange voice.
 His singing was always partly about the appeal of the tones he produced, regardless of the meaning of the words.
 In this sense, Jones had something in common with singers of formal music and opera, though his means of vocal production were radically different from theirs.
 He sang from the back of his throat, rather than from deep in his diaphragm.
 He tightened his larynx to squeeze sound out.
 He clenched his jaw, instead of wriggling it free.
 He forced wind through his teeth, and the notes sounded weirdly beautiful."